eda-ricercatore/caprese-sw-analy/presentation/notes.md

 - A declarative, logic programming language *Datalog* is used to implement the aforementioned pointer alias analysis; the authors have also developed software to translate the *Datalog* programs into "efficient BDD implementations."
 - A variety of context-sensitive pointer alias analysis techniques have been developed/implemented, such as: side effect analysis, type analysis, and escape analysis.

 ##	Program Analysis via Graph Reachability

 See [Program Analysis via Graph Reachability](http://research.cs.wisc.edu/wpis/papers/tr1386.pdf)

+- Discusses the transformation of certain problems in program analysis into problems in graph reachability.
+- Problems in program analysis that can be transformed as aforementioned include:
+	+ program slicing
+	+ certain dataflow analysis problems
+	+ approximation of possible "shapes" of a program's heap-allocated structures
+	+ flow-insensitive points-to analysis

 ##	Efficient Path Profiling

 See [Efficient Path Profiling](http://research.microsoft.com/en-us/um/people/tball/papers/pathprof.pdf)

+- A definition of path profile is provided: it

 ##	Memory Leak Detection